dheimgartner/myThesis/NOTES.md

   - Simply uncomment lines in `frontbackmatter/contents.Rnw` => But I don't like it that much...
 - [x] Avoid indents in methods section (if only one line or two) => only in trb24
 - [x] Can't we make Wang table font bigger as in "Sample comparison by telework status (weighted)."? or "Table 7.5: Model estimates"
-- [ ] In Kap 8 könnten Sie noch klar machen, welchen Ansatz Sie jetzt empfehlen würden; welche Zahlen sollte die Politik verwerden.
+- [x] In Kap 8 könnten Sie noch klar machen, welchen Ansatz Sie jetzt empfehlen würden; welche Zahlen sollte die Politik verwerden.
-- [ ] Update dictum
+- [x] Update dictum
 - [ ] Resolve todos (at beginning of each chapter)
-- [ ] Maybe adjust some section titles
+- [x] Maybe adjust some section titles
 - [x] Why is contents listed twice? => it should be Notation
 - [ ] Check appendix again (clearpage needed?)
+- [ ] Conceptual figure
 - [ ] Abstract
 - [ ] CV